sebastian-dv/CSE-151A-Project/README.md

 ### Model 1

-  For our Model1, our goal is to build a baseline model that can help us understand the dataset better, and serve as comparison for our more complex future models.
+  For Model 1, our goal was to build a baseline model that would help us understand the dataset better, and serve as comparison for our more complex future models.
 We decided to implement a logistic classifier for its ease of implementation and high interpretability.

   By default, logistic classifiers are designed for binary classification.
 However, using the parameter multi_class='multinomial', they are able to handle multi-class classification.

-  Our Model1 achieved 0.55 training accuracy and 0.54 testing accuracy, with the cross-validation score also being very similar to the training score.
+  Model 1 achieved 0.55 training accuracy and 0.54 testing accuracy, with the cross-validation score also being very similar to the training score.
 Based on these observations, we concluded that no overfitting occurred.

-  Although the accuracy is not great, at this point, we were satisfied with Model 1 and its performance.
-We believed that the low accuracy was mainly due to the poor choice of model as a logistic classifier is a binary classification algorithm at the end of the day.
-With more advanced models and careful tuning, we should be able to level up that accuracy in the future.
+  Although the accuracy was not great, at this point, we were satisfied with Model 1 and its performance.
+We believed that the low accuracy was mainly due to the poor choice of model, as logistic classifiers are binary classification algorithms, which did not fit perfectly with our chosen dataset.
+With more advanced models and careful tuning, we believed we could level up that accuracy in the future.

 ### Model 2

-  For Model 2, we decided to go with something much more powerful, a Neural Network.
+  For Model 2, we decided to go with something much more powerful, a neural network.

-  We started out by building a base model that has 4 hidden layers and 1 output layer.
-From our experiences in HW2, we know that softmax for output activation and categorical cross entropy for loss are very solid choices in a multi-class setting.
-We then experimented with a couple of different activation functions and chose tanh which yielded relatively good performance.
-This base model only achieved 0.55 testing accuracy, which is definitely lower than we expected.
-We also saw signs of overfitting, since our training loss is much lower than our validation loss, leading us to believe that our real accuracy is likely to be even lower.
+  We started out by building a base model with 4 hidden layers and 1 output layer.
+From our experiences in HW2, we knew that softmax for output activation and categorical cross entropy for loss was very solid choices in a multi-class setting.
+We then experimented with a couple of different activation functions and chose tanh which yielded a relatively good performance.
+However, this base model only achieved 0.55 testing accuracy, which was definitely lower than we expected.
+We also saw signs of overfitting, since our training loss was much lower than our validation loss, leading us to believe that our real accuracy was likely to be even lower.

-  To get a sense of how our model truly performs to unseen data, we utilize K-fold cross-validation.
+  To get a sense of how our model truly performed to unseen data, we utilized K-fold cross-validation.
 Our K-fold cross-validation score was indeed lower at 0.52 accuracy.

   In an attempt to improve the accuracy, we used hyperparameter tuning.
-Since we’re certain that softmax is the correct output activation function, we tuned the activation function for the rest of the layers, number of units, learning rate, and loss functions.
+Since we were certain that softmax was the correct output activation function, we tuned the activation function for the rest of the layers, number of units, learning rate, and loss functions.
 At first, we attempted a large range of values on choosing the number of units in each layer, and the train/validation loss graph shows the result was extremely overfitting.
 We also increased the number of max trials to check if it could help the tuner explore more combinations, but we found out that such an attempt would increase the validation error as well.
 We proposed that lowering the number of units and layers might reduce the sign of overfitting, so we attempted multiple combinations to find a fitting graph.
 After tuning, the accuracy remained low at 0.52, with no overfitting this time according to our graph.

   As HP tuning did not improve our accuracy, we resorted to another technique we learned in class, which is oversampling.
-The reason we chose this technique is because we have an extremely imbalanced dataset, our most populated target has 1725 entries while the least populated target has 98 entries.
-However, Oversampling actually decreased our accuracy, and our accuracy decreased to 0.38 after oversampling.
-We believe there are two main reasons why oversampling did not work.
-One is that our dataset is too imbalanced and the other is that we have a small dataset.
-Our model is overfitting after oversampling due to these reasons.
+The reason we chose this technique is because we had an extremely imbalanced dataset, our most populated target having 1725 entries while the least populated target had 98 entries.
+However, oversampling actually decreased our accuracy to 0.38.
+We believe there were two main reasons why oversampling did not work.
+One is that our dataset was too imbalanced and the other is that we had a small dataset.
+Our model was overfitting after oversampling due to these reasons.

-  Model 2 overall was not ideal, we expected much more out of our Neural Network model.
-We suspect that advanced feature engineering may be needed and potentially changing the number of layers in our sequential model can also be helpful.
+  Model 2 overall was not ideal, as we expected much more out of our neural network model.
+We suspected that advanced feature engineering may be needed and potentially changing the number of layers in our sequential model could also be helpful.

 ### Model 3

-  We first tried the SVM model since the model is good for One-Hot encoding targets compared to the Naive Bayes model.
-Also, according to the resource: Kernel SVMs can effectively handle non-linear decision boundaries, making them useful for tasks where data is not linearly separable.
-(What are the advantages and disadvantages of using a kernel SVM algorithm? - Quora), So we decided to try the SVM first.
+  We first tried the SVM model since the model was good for one-hot encoding targets compared to the Naive Bayes model.
+Also, kernel SVMs can effectively handle non-linear decision boundaries, making them useful for tasks where data is not linearly separable.
+So we decided to try the SVM model first.

-We fit a base SVM model using the polynomial kernel with degree 2, the result was average at 0.51 accuracy for the test set.
+When fitting a base SVM model using the polynomial kernel with degree 2, the result was average at 0.51 accuracy for the test set.
 Due to the fact that the model performed similarly in the train set, we concluded that no overfitting occurred.
 We then tried GridSearchCV to fine tune the model and found the ‘rbf’ kernel to be much better.
 Mirroring what we did in homework, we also tried to perform oversampling techniques for our SVM.
-However, neither SMOTE nor Random Oversampling increases our accuracy.
+However, neither ```SMOTE``` nor ```RandomOverSampling``` increases our accuracy.

-One of our members visited office hours and the Professor suggested we try XGboost.
-XGboost offers some very attractive features for us.
-It incorporates regularization, handles missing values, and is able to handle unbalanced datasets.
-On top of that, it is fast and achieves high accuracy.
+One of our members visited office hours and the professor suggested we try XGBoost.
+XGBoost offered some very attractive features for us.
+It incorporated regularization, handled missing values, and was able to handle unbalanced datasets.
+On top of that, it was fast and achieved high accuracy.
 After training our base Xgboost classifier, there was not a significant improvement over other models with its 0.55 testing accuracy at max_depth = 2.
 We could have increased its accuracy by giving it a higher max_depth, but that came with the cost of overfitting, reflected by the training curve.
-In order to truly improve its performance, we did GridSearch to obtain the best parameters and was able to increase the accuracy to 0.58, making XGboost Classifier our best model yet.
+In order to truly improve its performance, we did GridSearch to obtain the best parameters and was able to increase the accuracy to 0.58, making XGBoost Classifier our best model yet.

   We also displayed the ranking of importance of each feature, results are shown below:
   <img width="717" alt="截屏2024-03-15 18 27 35" src="https://github.com/sebastian-dv/CSE-151A-Project/assets/79886525/2bc722a5-6367-4467-939a-36a2c2b67c9b">

   As the picture shows, surprisingly, the ```race``` is the most important feature.

-  In the meantime, we also tried Gradient Boosted Tree as an alternative to XGboost, but the results were not as good, and there were signs of overfitting as the tree performed much better on our test set.
+  In the meantime, we also tried Gradient Boosted Tree as an alternative to XGBoost, but the results were not as good, and there were signs of overfitting as the tree performed much better on our test set.

   We ended up trying KNN as well, since that was also a classification model discussed in class.
 Our KNN model only yielded 0.5 testing accuracy, quite a bit worse than XGboost.